 Wellbeing is our key driver as a school.
 We want our children to be happy, work hard, be resilient to cope with challenges and obstacles and learn from mistakes.
 We have a dedicated wellbeing hour every Friday afternoon where these characteristics can be explored and developed.
 This, along with a rigorous programme of personal, social, health and emotional development supports our pupils to become effective British Citizens.
 We encourage a 'Growth Mindset' and actively teach children how to cope with life's challenges.

 Below are a list of curriculum documents which you can download.
-The first document is an overview of the whole curriculum, then the following documents are our full curriculum in more detail.
 These are the documents which our teachers use to plan and assess learning.
-Please note, however, that our Curriculum is very new and we will be systematically improving it throughout the next few years, so there may be slight changes in the future.
+Please note, however, that our Curriculum is very new and we will be systematically improving it throughout the next few years, so there may be changes in the future.

 If you require any further information about our curriculum, please do not hesitate to contact us using the contact us page, or speak to any member of staff.